naapeli/Chess-engine/README.md

 This project was my attempt to challenge a highly skilled friend at chess.
 Recognizing my limitations in chess skills, I aimed to leverage my coding knowledge to create an engine capable of evaluating many more positions than a human could.
 Despite the challenges, I gained invaluable experience and learned a lot during this project.

+Play against the engine [here](https://naapeli.github.io/Chess-engine/).
+Make moves by dragging the pieces or clicking the piece first and the target square second.
+The UI shows which moves are possible.
+After making a move, the engine starts to think and eventually makes a move.
+One can adjust the time the engine is allowed to think from the UI.

 ## Key techniques implemented
 ### Move generation
 - Self-made movegenerator that achieves around 370 kN/s (kilo nodes per second)